russellmcdonell/pySFeel/docs/index.rst

 Built-in Functions
 ------------------
-pySFeel has support all the standard FEEL built-in functions [except sort()] with some differences because pySFeel is a Python implementation.
+pySFeel has support all the standard FEEL built-in functions with some differences because pySFeel is a Python implementation.

 +-------------------------------+---------------------+---------------------------------------------------------------+
 | Name(paramters)               | Parameter Domain    | pySFeel implementation notes                                  |